 Bing Liu moved from China to Alabama to California to Rockford, Illinois with his mother all before he was 8 years old.
-At age 14, he began honing his craft making DIY skateboarding films.
+He honed his cinematography and editing craft making DIY skateboarding films as a teenager.
 When he was 19 he moved to Chicago and began freelancing as a grip while attaining his B.A. in literature from the University of Illinois at Chicago, where he graduated Magna Cum Laude.
-At age 23 he joined the International Cinematographer's Guild, gaining experience on projects such as Sense8, Divergent, Empire, Chicago PD, and Shameless.
-In 2014 he began collaborating with Kartemquin Films (Hoop Dreams, Life Itself) on his first feature, Minding the Gap, a co-production of ITVS.
-Bing is also a story director and DP for an upcoming Steve James mini-series, America To Me, produced by Participant Media and Kartemquin Films.
+At age 23 he joined the International Cinematographer's Guild, working in the camera department on fiction films and episodic television series.
+In 2014 he began collaborating with Kartemquin Films on his first feature, Minding the Gap, a co-production of POV and ITVS.
+Bing is also a Story Director and DP for an upcoming Steve James mini-series, America To Me.
 Bing is a 2017 Film Independent Fellow and Garrett Scott Development Grant recipient.

 Diane lived in LA for over 17 years before moving back to her hometown of Chicago.
 While in LA, Diane worked at NBC and at Paramount Pictures where she was last the Vice President of Marketing.
 Diane is producing multiple documentaries with Kartemquin Films (Hoop Dreams, Life Itself) including Minding the Gap directed by Bing Liu; Left-Handed Pianist along with Chicago Tribune arts critic, Howard Reich, and co-directed by Leslie Simmer and Kartemquin founder, Gordon Quinn; and The Dilemma of Desire with Peabody Award-winning director, Maria Finitzo.
 Diane is a 2017 Film Independent Fellow and is currently developing a fiction film based on a New York Times best-selling book.